Officially, the City of Hamilton has just eight numbered highways in its purview: 5, 8, 20, 52, 56, 65, 97, and 99.

 In 1979, Mud Street was classified as RR 411 in Stoney Creek.
 Here it is signed as RR 11, which was also its 1960s-era number.

 Ridge Road was previously RR 430 in Stoney Creek.
-It's signed in the field as RR 30, which may or may not have been the road's pre-1979 number.
+It's signed in the field as RR 30, which was (however briefly) the road's pre-1979 number.

 Here's a true mystery: A one-off reference marker on Butter Road (which never had a highway number, as far as I know).
 "ANC" obviously means Ancaster, but the purpose or meaning of this sign is otherwise a total fog.